 bituminous asphalt mixes: bitumen is derived from petroleum and is becoming a rather rare commodity as refineries tend to favor other types of products.
 For this reason, the recovery of bitumen from worn road pavement surfaces is particularly expedient.
-In 2015, Colas used an average of 14% recycled asphalt mixes in its worldwide asphalt mix production, thus recovering about 250,000 tonnes of bitumen, equivalent to the annual bitumen yield of a medium-sized refinery, and nearly 5 million tonnes of aggregates (see above).
+In 2019, Colas used an average of 16% recycled asphalt mixes in its worldwide asphalt mix production, thus recovering about 309,000 tonnes of bitumen, equivalent to the annual bitumen yield of a medium-sized refinery.

 on-site recycling: the on-site recycling of pavement is an especially interesting technique used to limit purchases of materials and reduce transport costs (and thus our carbon footprint).
 More than 7.4 million sq.m of pavement were recycled on site in 2019.